Chamber election criteria

-It is a small and relatively light reflex camera (with optical viewfinder).
+It is a small and relatively light reflex camera (with an optical viewfinder).
 Allows manual control of all parameters.
-It offers very good performance in both photography and video.
-It is a very balanced camera in terms of performance, size, weight and its value for money is very good.
+It offers excellent performance in both photography and video.
+It is a very balanced camera in terms of performance, size, weight, and value for money.

 You have at your disposal the entire catalog of Canon lenses and third-party brands compatible with this system.